DeFi Tax: German Guide

-An important note here is that gas fees may be able to be added to your cost basis (how much your crypto cost you to acquire) depending on the transaction you’re undertaking.
-Transfers are unlikely to be able to be added to your cost basis, but transaction fees (like trading, buying or selling fees) are often allowable.
+An important note here is that gas fees may be able to be added to your cost basis (how much your crypto costs you to acquire) depending on the transaction you’re undertaking.
+Transfers are unlikely to be able to be added to your cost basis, but transaction fees (like trading, buying, or selling fees) are often allowable.

 Margin trading?
 Profits from margin trades can only be classified as capital income if no crypto is delivered but the difference is settled.
 Meanwhile, if crypto is delivered, this would be viewed as a private sales transaction instead.
 These two have different tax treatments: